jjlumagbas/2d-rangeslider/README.md

 **[Demo](https://2d-rangeslider-qyuheaispc.now.sh/)**

 Select weights for multiple variables simultaneously by dragging a node closer to or farther from a variable.
+Implemented in [D3.js](https://d3js.org).

 ![2D Range Slider in action](https://2d-rangeslider-qyuheaispc.now.sh/2d-rangeslider.jpg "2D Range Slider in action")